-Full-text content of local and regional newspapers from the U.S. and world wide.
+Full-text content of international, national, regional and local newspapers.
 Includes access to local papers such as the Daily Press, Virginian Pilot, and Richmond Times Dispatch.
 Coverage dates vary by title.

 This database offers unparalleled access to the full text of over 190 Canadian newspapers from Canada's leading publishers.
 This full text database includes the complete available electronic backfile for most newspapers, providing full access to the articles, columns, editorials and features published in each.
 Some backfiles date as far back as the late 1970s.